-58) RESUMING A SPRINT QUALIFYING SESSION OR A RACE
+58) RESUMING A SPRINT SESSION OR A RACE

 - 58.1 The delay will be kept as short as possible and as soon as a resumption time is known all Competitors will be informed via the official messaging system, in all cases at least ten minutes warning will be given. - 58.2 Signals will be shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the resumption and each of these will be accompanied by an audible warning. - 58.3 When the five (5) minute signal is shown all cars must have their wheels fitted.
-Tyre blankets must also be disconnected from any power supply at this time and must not be reconnected during the start procedure, unless the delayed start signal is shown.

-After this signal wheels may only be removed if the car has been moved out of the fast lane or during a further suspension.

-A penalty under in accordance with Article 4754.3d) will be imposed on any driver whose car did not have all its wheels fully fitted at the five (5) minute signal or has any of its wheels changed before it leaves the pit lane after the sprint qualifying session or the race has been resumed.

-- 58.4 At the two (2) minute point any cars between the safety car and the leader, in addition to any cars that had been lapped by the leader at the time the sprint qualifying session or the race was suspended, will be allowed to leave the pit lane and complete a further lap, without overtaking, enter the pit lane and then join the line of cars behind the safety car. - 58.5 When the one (1) minute signal is shown, engines should be started and all team personnel must leave the fast lane by the time the 15 second signal is given taking all equipment with them.
-If any driver needs assistance after the 15 second signal, he must raise his arm and, when the remainder of the cars able to do so have left the pit lane, marshals will be instructed to push the car into the slow lane.
+Tyre blankets must also be disconnected from any power supply at this time and must not be reconnected during the start procedure, unless the delayed start signal is shown. - After this signal wheels may only be removed if the car has been moved out of the fast lane or during a further suspension. - A penalty in accordance with Article 54.3d) will be imposed on any driver whose car did not have all its wheels fully fitted at the five (5) minute signal or has any of its wheels changed before it leaves the pit lane after the sprint session or the race has been resumed. - 58.4 At the two (2) minute point any cars between the safety car and the leader, in addition to any cars that had been lapped by the leader at the time the sprint session or the race was suspended, will be allowed to leave the pit lane and complete a further lap, without overtaking, enter the pit lane and then join the line of cars behind the safety car. - 58.5 When the one (1) minute signal is shown, engines should be started and all team personnel must leave the fast lane by the time the fifteen (15) second signal is given taking all equipment with them.
+If any driver needs assistance after the fifteen (15) second signal, he must raise his arm and, when the remainder of the cars able to do so have left the pit lane, marshals will be instructed to push the car into the inner lane.
 In this case, marshals with yellow flags will stand beside any car concerned to warn drivers behind.
-Drivers may leave the fast lane in order to pass any car unable to leave the pit lane. - 58.6 Overtaking behind the safety car is only permitted in the following cases: - a) Any driver who is delayed when leaving his position in the fast lane or during the lap(s) behind the safety car may overtake to re-establish his original starting position provided he does so before he crosses the first safety car line on the lap the safety car returns to the pits.
-Should he fail to do so he must re-enter the pit lane and may only re-join the race once the whole field has passed the end of the pit lane after the sprint qualifying session or the race has been resumed.
+Drivers may leave the fast lane in order to pass any car unable to leave the pit lane. - 58.6 Overtaking behind the safety car is only permitted in the following cases:

+- a) Drivers may leave the fast lane in order to overtake any car delayed with an obvious problem when leaving its position in the fast lane. - b) Whilst in the pit entry, pit lane or pit exit a driver may overtake another car which is also in one of these three areas. - c) If any car slows with an obvious problem. - d) During a "STANDING START" detailed in Article 58.11, any driver who is delayed when leaving his position in the fast lane or during the lap(s) behind the safety car may overtake to re-establish his original starting position provided he does so before he crosses the first safety car line on the lap the safety car returns to the pits.
+Should he fail to do so he must re-enter the pit lane and may only re-join the race once the whole field has passed the end of the pit lane after the sprint session or the race has been resumed.